HCelion/dfc-support-material/README.md

 ./start_server.sh europe-west1-d
 ```

-This should create the instance of name consultant-workstation and the ingress firewall rule for port 8787.
+This should create the instance of name consultant-workstation and the firewall rule for port 8787.

 SSH into the machine and add a user.
 Afterwards locate the external IP of the machine and access it via the http protocol.
 ```